 Get more tips:

 - 10 Things You Should Do when You Transition from Crib to Toddler Bed

 - What to Do when Your Toddler Wakes Up Crying Every Morning

 - Effective Techniques to Help Your Child’s Separation Anxiety at Night

 - Toddler Bed Transition: Top 7 Items You Need when Your Child Resists

 - What to Do when You’re Dealing with 1 Year Old Tantrums Already

 Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.

-Over the course of 5 days, we’ll tackle one actionable tip per day you can implement right away that will drastically change the way you raise your child.
+We’ll tackle one actionable tip per day that will drastically change the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
-As one parent said:

 Join my newsletter and sign up for the challenge today—at no cost to you: